 4. The location management server sends the location information report including the latest location information of one or more VAL users or VAL UEs to the VAL server or to the location management client that has previously configured.

+If the VAL server is allowed to receive the location information as per the location sharing policy information, then the location management server utilizes the location information from the location management client which commonly applies for the VAL servers as per the location sharing policy information.

 5. VAL server may further share this location information to a group or to another VAL user or VAL UE.